 These scams can look convincingly genuine and may come in the form of a text message, email or phone call.

-Due to the high level of phone scams, we wanted to make you aware of how to recognise one before it’s too late… Let’s look at some examples of phishing scams and learn to avoid and report phone scams.
+Due to the high level of phone scams, we wanted to make you aware of how to recognise one before it’s too late… Let’s look at some examples of phone scams and how to avoid and report them.

 How to recognise phone scams